Dallas Moore

-Dallas Joseph Moore (born October 27, 1994) is an American-born naturalized Albanian professional basketball player for the Jilin Northeast Tigers of the Chinese Basketball Association (CBA).
+Dallas Joseph Moore (born October 27, 1994) is an American-born naturalized Albanian professional basketball player for Esenler Erokspor of the Basketbol Süper Ligi (BSL).
 He played college basketball for University of North Florida (UNF), where he was named the ASUN Conference Player of the Year after both his junior and senior seasons in 2016 and 2017.

 College career

 Moore, a 6'1 point guard from St. Petersburg, Florida, immediately entered the starting lineup upon arriving at UNF.
 As a freshman during the 2013–14 season, he averaged 12.5 points and 2.6 assists per game – both team highs – and was named the ASUN Conference Freshman of the Year.
 As a sophomore, Moore led the team to its first NCAA tournament berth and was named first-team All-Atlantic Sun.
 In his junior season, Moore averaged 19.8 points and 6.0 assists per game and was named the Atlantic Sun Player of the Year.

 Following his junior year, Moore declared his eligibility for the 2016 NBA draft, before ultimately choosing to return to the Ospreys for his senior season.

 In his senior year at North Florida, he averaged 23.8 points, 3.1 rebounds, 3.9 assists and 1.1 steals per game.
 Moore finished his college career with 2,437 points, which is the most in UNF history and 2nd most in ASUN Conference history.
 On February 26, 2017, Moore was named Atlantic Sun Player of the Year, becoming the third student-athlete in ASUN history to secure back-to-back ASUN Player of the Year recognition.